Rexxar Build Guide “The beasts obey me!”

 Rexxar's Tips and Tricks

-- Misha can be an excellent tool to intercept enemy abilities that were originally aimed at Rexxar or his allies.
+- Misha can be an excellent tool to intercept enemy Abilities that were originally aimed at Rexxar or a vulnerable ally.

 Rexxar's Role in the Current Meta

 Rexxar requires good micro management in order to unfold his maximum potential and, as such, he sometimes can feel quite overwhelming to newer players.
-Controlling Misha with Misha, Focus!, in particular, feels challenging at first.
-However, once the initial learning curve has been overcome, Rexxar's strong chasing and kiting capabilities and the ability to stun multiple foes at the same time make him a force to be reckoned with.
-Furthermore, he offers a relatively flexible talent tree, which allows him to adapt to the course of the game.
+Controlling Misha with Misha, Focus! feels challenging at first, however, once the initial learning curve has been overcome, Rexxar's strong chasing and kiting capabilities and the ability to Stun multiple foes at the same time make him a force to be reckoned with.

 - 16 Dec.
 2019 (this page): Added the current Anomaly (Experience Globes) to the guide.